 So Why Did I Go?

-Honestly, I wanted to travel to Dubai, see for myself and make my own judgement call.
+Honestly, I wanted to travel to Dubai, see for myself and make my own judgment call.
 A part of me felt maybe things are different.
 Perhaps all of the negative press stemmed from the tensions between the Islamic and Western world.
 Again I am mistaken, it’s got nothing to do with any of that – Dubai simply is not fake about being fake.

 Dubai was my first trip to the Middle East and I thought it might be a good introduction to spend a long layover in Dubai.
 Dip my feet in, get a taste.
 This is truly a shame.
 I’m an open minded individual who has lived in a Muslim country and always had a curiosity for the Arab world.
 I don’t believe in the American ignorance towards other cultures and I believe in breaking that barrier.
 I hope that once I put this bad taste out of my mouth I’ll be able to give the Middle East another try.

 Should You Spend a Long Layover in Dubai?

 Honestly I’m not going to tell you where you should and shouldn’t go, that’s for you to decide.
 If you are a city person who spends a lot of time in malls, doesn’t mind human rights abuses, and cares about looking rich then a holiday to Dubai may be your Shangri-la.
 Who am I to judge?
 Although I prefer open spaces and the outdoors, I’ve traveled to many of the world’s major cities and truly enjoyed being there.
 My short trip to Dubai left me unimpressed.
 The next time I’m hunting for flights, if given the chance, I’ll most likely opt for a different place for an overnight stay.